 There is a very particular kind of adventure that comes with solo traveling.
-Not only does it take you to unimaginable new places, experiences and people but it also affords the opportunity for calm, uninterrupted self-reflection.
+It takes you to unimaginable new places, experiences, and people and also affords the opportunity for calm, uninterrupted self-reflection.
 The vast expanse of the Kruger National Park offers you plenty of both.

-Kruger National Park might be one of the wildest places in Africa and home to the biggest land mammals on Earth, but that doesn’t mean that it is out of bounds for the solo traveller.
-The extensive network of tar and good gravel roads makes getting around a breeze and a wide selection of accommodation suits every budget.
+Kruger National Park might be one of the wildest places in Africa and home to the biggest land mammals on Earth, but that doesn’t mean that it is out of bounds for the solo traveler.
+The extensive network of tar and good gravel roads makes getting around a breeze, and a wide selection of accommodations suits every budget.

-• If you plan on spending multiple days in the reserve and/or plan to move between different camps, you’ll need a vehicle.
-The roads are superb, so any vehicle will do, but if you are planning to camp you may want to consider renting a camper van or kitted-out 4x4.
+- If you plan on spending multiple days in the reserve and/or plan to move between different camps, you’ll need a vehicle.
+The roads are superb, so any vehicle will do, but if you’re planning to camp, you may want to consider renting a camper van or kitted-out 4×4.

-- A larger rental vehicle like an SUV or 4x4 can aid game viewing since it has a height advantage, especially in the summer when the grass is tall.
+- A larger rental vehicle like an SUV or 4×4 can aid game viewing since it has a height advantage, especially in the summer when the grass is tall.

-• There is no public transport within the park.
-If renting a vehicle is not an option, or you prefer not to drive, rather stay at one of private lodges in the greater Kruger where shuttles services and daily game drives are included in your stay.
+- There’s no public transport within the park.
+If renting a vehicle is not an option, or you prefer not to drive, stay at one of the private lodges in the greater Kruger, where shuttle services and daily game drives are included in your stay.

-• Several overland and hop-on/hop-off tour operators offer multi-day guided trips to the Kruger.
-Join one of these and you’ll not only meet fellow travelers but your accommodation, meals and game drives in the park are included.
+- Several overland and hop-on/hop-off tour operators offer multi-day guided trips to the Kruger.
+Join one of these, and you’ll meet fellow travelers, and your accommodation, meals, and game drives in the park are included.